xyproto/simpleredis/README.md

         log.Fatalln("Could not connect to Redis.
 Is the service up and running?")
     }

-    // Use instead for testing if a different host/port is up.
+    // For checking if a Redis server on a specific host:port is up.
     // simpleredis.TestConnectionHost("localhost:6379")

     // Create a connection pool, connect to the given redis server